planetarysoftware/ISIS_TC/TSC-Charter.md

 TSC by voluntary resignation, by a standard TSC motion, or in accordance to the participation rules described below.

-Changes to TSC membership should be posted in the agenda, and may be suggested as any other agenda item.
+Changes to TSC membership should be posted in the agenda, and will be then discussed at the next TSC meeting.
+Any vote to change the TSC membership must remain open for at least a month.

 The TSC may, at its discretion, invite any number of non-voting observers to participate in the public portion of TSC discussions and meetings.